moabukar/tech-vault/README.md

 <summary>What is DHCP?</summary>

 DHCP stands for Dynamic Host Configuration Protocol.
 It is a network protocol used to automate and simplify the process of assigning IP addresses and other network configuration settings to devices on a local network.
-Here's a concise explanation:

 **DHCP (Dynamic Host Configuration Protocol):**